mahdi-usask/3.-Using-particles-swarm-Optimization-PSO-for-the-optimal-positioning-of-Wind-Farm-Layout/README.md

 This project presents an optimization method using the particle swarm optimization (PSO) for the optimal design of farm layout for the optimization of power output.

-The project draft report has been given for better understaning as a pdf
+The project draft report can be achieved as per request  for better understaning